sumup-oss/circuit-ui/MIGRATION.md

 #### Heading `as` props

-The `as` prop is now required in both the **Headline** and the **SubHeadline** components, and restricted to HTML heading elements.
-This makes heading structure explicit, and ensures that heading components render semantic heading elements.
+The `as` prop is now required in both the **Headline** and the **SubHeadline** components.
+Intentionally setting the heading level ensures a consistent and accessible page structure.
+The `as` prop values was also restricted to HTML heading elements to ensures that heading components render semantic heading elements.

 | Component            | Allowed `as` prop values           |
 | -------------------- | ---------------------------------- |